 Is it worth it?

 Live classes with a teacher are a great way to learn a language.
-However, it is expensive and not a systematic group class covering zero to the advanced level.
+However, it is expensive and not a systematic group class covering levels from zero to advanced.

-The random classes on diverse subjects might still be fruitful, but they won’t be that amazing.
+Random classes on diverse subjects might still be fruitful, but they won’t be imposing.
 It would be better to check some of the best language-teaching websites, such as Verbling, Preply, iTalki, Rype, Lingoda, etc.

 Disadvantages of Babbel